karimarttila/clojure/webstore-demo/simple-server/README.md

 NOTE:

-- I don't iterate those Clojure development observations in this README.md that I already found out when I did the original Clojure Simple Server version - I recommend the reader to read that README.md file.
+- I don't iterate those Clojure development observations in this README.md that I already found out when I did the original Clojure Simple Server version - I recommend the reader to read the README.md file of that previous implementation if you are interested about it.
-- Most of the application code is the same as in the first Clojure implementation of Simple Server (except of those areas where I did most of the changes: application state management, DynamoDB etc.)
+- Most of the application code in this new Simple Server implementation is same as in the first Clojure implementation of the Simple Server implementation (except of those areas where I did most of the changes: application state management etc. ).
 - This implementation is not meant to be an example how to create a production level web server in Clojure - it is just my personal Clojure exercise.

-If you are interested to read my personal feeling regarding five languages I used to implement this same web server you can read my blog post [Five Languages, Five Stories](https://medium.com/@kari.marttila/five-languages-five-stories-1afd7b0b583f).
+If you are interested to read my personal observations regarding the five languages I used to implement this same web server you might be interested to read my [Five Languages, Five Stories](https://medium.com/@kari.marttila/five-languages-five-stories-1afd7b0b583f) blog post.

 # Technical Description